 - The tunnel-boring machine, Bertha, has only moved forward 190 feet since its 2013 breakdown and has moved a total of 1,280 feet since tunneling began.

-A study by STP cited potential reasons for the sinkhole as "a pre-existing void, a ground loss in the face of the (tunnel-boring machine), or a combination of both," the Times reported.
+A root analysis by STP maintained that potential reasons for the sinkhole as "a pre-existing void, a ground loss in the face of the (tunnel-boring machine), or a combination of both," the Times reported.
 The study went on to say that "stopping the (tunnel-boring machine) at its current location is not recommended and increases the risk of creating additional sinkholes."

 An independent panel of experts will review STP's analysis, and WSDOT must issue written permission to STP before the company can resume tunneling.